-Your line manager will set a date to meet with you within 28 working days of receipt of your application to discuss your request for flexible working.
+Your line manager will set a reasonable date to meet with you of receipt of your application to discuss your request for flexible working.
+Taking into consideration the two month window, allowing for any appeal.

-Once a request for flexible working is received, your line manager will consider in conjunction with you the effects which this request has on service delivery and colleagues.
+Once a request for flexible working is received, your line manager will consider and consult in conjunction with you the effects which this request has on service delivery and colleagues.